-Study reveals scale of huge bursts of methane gas from oil and gas fields
+Satellites for first time reveal ‘ultra-emitters’ of methane bursts

+Satellites for first time reveal ‘ultra-emitters’ of methane bursts across six countries including US and Russia

-‘This is the first worldwide study to estimate the amount of methane released into the atmosphere by maintenance operations and accidental releases
+‘This is the first worldwide study to estimate the amount of methane released into the atmosphere by maintenance operations and accidental releases’

-Huge bursts of methane are being emitted from oil and gas fields, with this happening hundreds of times in just two years, according to a new study.
+Satellite data has exposed for the first time how huge bursts of the potent, planet-heating greenhouse gas methane are being spewed from oil and gas fields across the world.

-Researchers said they were the first to estimate how much of this potent greenhouse gas was involved in large leaks that can only be seen from space.
+Researchers found 1,200 “ultra-emitters” in six major oil-producing countries including the US and Russia over the past two years alone.

 The global team of scientists found oil and gas facilities were releasing a significant amount of methane in sporadic bursts.